-Can I deny access to a public place to a person with a visual impairment or motor disability, or a child with pervasive developmental disorder (PDD), accompanied by a guide or assistance dog trained by the MIRA Foundation to compensate for her/his disability ?
+Can I deny access to a public place to a person with a visual impairment or motor disability, or a child with an autism spectrum disorder (ASD) accompanied by a guide or assistance dog trained by the MIRA Foundation to compensate for her/his disability ?

 Here is an excerpt from the Charter of Rights and Freedoms with respect to the beneficiaries of guide or assistance dogs: